tarmack/vim-python-ftplugin/README.md

  * Control-X Control-U completes all available module names.
    * Module name completion starts automatically after typing `import` or `from` (automatic completion can be disabled if you find it is too intrusive).
  * Control-X Control-O completes variable names, for example after `os` or `os.` it would complete `os.path` (and others). *Be aware that this imports modules to perform introspection and assumes that importing a module does not have serious side effects (although it might, however it shouldn't).*
-   * You can enable automatic variable completion after typing a dot (*this is not enabled by default because of the side effect issue mentioned above*).
+   * You can enable automatic variable completion after typing a dot or if you type a space after `import` on a `from <module> import <variable>` line. (*this is not enabled by default because of the side effect issue mentioned above*).

 ## Installation